tpwo/pyzet/README.md

 ## License

-Unless explicitly stated otherwise all files in this repository are licensed under the Apache Software License 2.0:
+Unless explicitly stated otherwise, all files in this repository are licensed under the Apache Software License 2.0:

 > Copyright 2021 Tomasz Wojdat